datasith/Ai_EAGLE_Libraries/README.md

 Overview
 ---
 This repository includes our libraries for [CadSoft EAGLE PCB Design Software][1] (version 6.x).
-We use the components in these libraries for designing the electronic hardware of the products we sell on our [website][2].
-We've tested most of the footprints herein, and little by little we'll be adding whether they've been tested or not in the devices' description.
+I use the components in these libraries for designing the electronic hardware of the products I sell on my [website][2].
+I've tested most of the footprints herein, and little by little I'll be adding whether they've been tested or not in the devices' description.
 Nonetheless, always, **always** test your board layouts by printing a 1:1 scale copy, and superimposing the physical components on it.

 If you find a mistake (wrong-sized footprints, mislabeled pins) [let us know][4] and receive a **10% discount** on your next order!

-For clearly explained, step-by-step tutorials on using these libraries for designing your own electronic hardware please visit our [learning resources site][3].
+For clearly explained, step-by-step tutorials on using these libraries for designing your own electronic hardware please visit the [learning resources site][3].

 Library Organization
 ---
-We've arranged the components into libraries according to their function to try and facilitate searching for each one of them.
+I've arranged the components into libraries according to their function to try and facilitate searching for each one of them.
 Some organizational choices are a matter of preference whereas others might have been done by mistake.
-If you spot something that could be done better please [let us know][4].
+If you spot something that could be done better please [let me know][4].

 1. **Ai_Boards**: development boards (e.g., Blackjack) and their respective shields (e.g., Arduino Motor Shield, Blackjack Wi-Fi Shield)
 2. **Ai_Connectors**: all types of connectors such as USB, pin headers and sockets in different configurations (e.g., pad shapes, with or without silkscreen), SD cards, screw terminals, etc.